Symmetric matrix representations of truncated Toeplitz operators on finite dimensional spaces: Preliminaries

-If the order of $\theta$ is $n$, then Theorem 3.4.10 in \cite{FBPandconnections} ensures that there are precisely $n$ distinct $\eta_i$ satisfying \eqref{above} and each $\eta_i$ lies on $\mathbb{T}$.
+If $\theta$ is order $n$, then Theorem 3.4.10 in \cite{FBPandconnections} ensures that there are precisely $n$ distinct $\eta_i$ satisfying \eqref{above} and each $\eta_i$ lies on $\mathbb{T}$.
 We remark that either choice of the square root will give a $C_{\theta}$-real basis, however our choice of square root will make our working in later sections easier to follow.